TUTORIAL

 Here is a practical function that searches for a player and immediately fetches their stats:

-"""Search for a player and return their stats."""
+"""Search for a player and return their season stats."""

 # Step 1: Search